 Apple Dutch Baby Pancake Recipe

-- 2 tablespoons clarified butter or ghee Find grass-fed ghee here.
+- 2 tablespoons ghee Find grass-fed ghee here.

-- 3 medium apples peeled, cored and sliced 1/4-inch thick
+- 3 apples peeled, cored and sliced 1/4-inch thick

 - 1/4 cup plus 1 tablespoon grade B maple syrup Find it here., divided